 Here goes Buddy.

 Buddy is an all-round deployment and software development CI/CD management tool.
-Buddy ships a robust and fast CI/CD pipeline to integrate just about any tool or service in your software development process.Essential Reading: Learn React from Scratch!
-(2020 Edition)
+Buddy ships a robust and fast CI/CD pipeline to integrate just about any tool or service in your software development process.Upcoming Course: Make 20 React Apps!

 In a nutshell, Buddy helps you deploy applications in the fastest time possible while maintaining an efficient pipeline, having all the cool modern tools and services.